xichaow/Datascience_Course_Johns_Hopkins/README.md

-# Datascience_Course_Johns_Hopkins
-# This is uploading codes written for assingment in Data Science Course by Johns Hopkins University
+# This is uploading codes written for assingment in Getting and Cleaning Data Course Project by Johns Hopkins University